Marketing to Doctors, Part 2: Messaging & Segmentation

 Specialty should be one of the core pillars of your audience definition.
 It’s one of the primary ways in which physicians self-identify.

-Almost all clinical, and most back-office, brands need to take specialty into account.
-Figure out which specialties your message is most relevant to and tailor your message to those specialities.
+Almost all clinical (and most back-office) brands need to take specialty into account.
+Figure out which specialties your message is most relevant to and tailor your message to those specialties.
 If at all possible, don’t waste money and credibility by showing your message to irrelevant specialists.

 Think specialty isn’t important to your marketing efforts because you’re targeting all doctors?
 Think again.
 Specialty has all kinds of implications for your target audience.